 Tracey has over 15 years’ facilitation experience in agriculture, human resources and community development across regional WA.
 With her husband Rod, Tracey runs their broadacre farming business in Ravensthorpe which they established 30 years ago.
 Tracey is an active member of the Ravensthorpe Agricultural Initiative Network (RAIN) and was a finalist in the Rural Women’s Award 2002.
 As a farmer herself, Tracey’s practical implementation of HR and team management makes her a popular and highly effective facilitator.
 Tracey also assisted in the development of Being a Better Boss: Team Productivity & Time Management in 2017.

 Rural Edge Australia Inc. is overseen by a Board of Management.
 Joining the Board of Management offers you the opportunity to develop statewide and national networks and contribute to the development and expansion of Rural Edge.

 If you would like to join the Rural Edge Board of Management, email the Executive Manager to express your interest.

 Rural Edge is a dynamic and visionary organisation which is highly regarded by farmers, agribusiness, research development corporations and government agencies.
 Our focus is on upskilling farm businesses to make positive changes and achieve greater efficiencies in their HR, IR, financial and office management, resulting in increased profitability.

 Our suite of workshops focus on the three key areas of any farm business – People, Technology and Finance:

-PinG WA and the Grains Research and Development Corporation (GRDC) have a successful partnership which spans many years and has resulted in the development of four farm business training workshops which are now offered across Australia through the PinG Alliance members:
+Rural Edge and the Grains Research and Development Corporation (GRDC) have a successful partnership which spans many years and has resulted in the development of four farm business training workshops which are now offered across Australia through the PinG Alliance members:

 Being a Better Boss (HR): Managing People, Being a Better Boss (IR) Legal Obligations for Farmers, Farm Office Efficiencies, and Technology, Tips and Tables.